tjvantoll/kendo-docs/api/framework/router.md

 ### change

-Triggered when the frament part of the url changes.
+Triggered when the fragment part of the url changes.

 #### Event Data